 When do ZAP workshops run?

 ZAP workshops take place on weekdays (typically Tuesdays and Thursdays) during school term time.

 What time do the ZAP workshops start and finish?

 ZAP workshops typically run from around 10:00am-4:00pm with a break for lunch.
 Exact timing may differ depending on the venue and will be confirmed with you when booking a workshop place.

 What is the structure of the day?

-The ZAP workshop for young people runs from 10:00am-3:30pm.
-Lunch is at 12:30pm for both parents and children.
-The parents' session is in the afternoon between 1:15pm and 3:30pm, so there is no need for parents to stay for the morning session.
+The ZAP workshop for young people takes place in the morning.
+There is then a break for lunch for both parents and children.
+The parents' session is in the afternoon, so there is no need for parents to stay for the morning session.
 For more information, click here.

 Why are ZAP workshops not held at weekends or in holidays?

 We do not have the resources to run ZAP workshops during weekends, and have found that we do not have the demand from applicants to run the workshops during school holidays.